SFizzaR/Checkers-Quest/README.md

 ## Acknowledgments:

+### Acknowledgments
+This project drew inspiration from the Checkers implementation by  [Rachid-AYM](https://github.com/Rachid-AYM/Projects/tree/main/Checkers).
+We extend our gratitude for the strong foundation and innovative ideas that guided and enriched our work on this project.

-Special thanks to the creators and contributors of the data structures used in this project, as well as the SFML library for providing tools for graphics and user interaction in C++.
+Additionally, we would like to thank the creators and contributors of the data structures utilized in this project.
+Special appreciation goes to the SFML library for providing the essential tools for graphics and user interaction in C++.